skeezicsb/PERQemu/PERQemu/Readme-source.txt

 these into the Emulator/IO/SerialDevices folder.

     - The base "SerialDevice" class provides the base for RS-232 ports:
-      "RealPort" uses the System.IO.Ports.SerialPort class to access a host serial device (including USB-to-serial adapters on modern PCs that lack actual, physical COM ports), while "NullPort" provides a data sink when the user hasn't configured one;
+      "RealPort" uses a local replacement for the System.IO.Ports.SerialPort class to access a host serial device (including USB-to-serial adapters on modern PCs that lack actual, physical COM ports), while "NullPort" provides a data sink when the user hasn't configured one;

     - The POS "RSX:" pseudo device enables text file transfers to and from the host.
 It's implemented as the "RSXFilePort" class;